phac-nml/pipeline-standards/README.md

 ## 5.1.
 Unrecoverable errors

-An **unrecoverable error** is an error in a pipeline that would prevent the pipeline to continue running.
+An **unrecoverable error** is an error in a pipeline that would prevent the pipeline from finishing, completing, or continuing to run.
 In Nextflow the [errorStrategy][] directive can be used to configure the behaviour of Nextflow when encountering an error in an individual process.
 By default, the *errorStrategy* is set to `terminate`, which will terminate the pipeline when an error in a process is encountered.
 In IRIDA Next, a terminated pipeline will appear with an `error` status and won't produce any output.

 Alternatively, processes can be retried using the `retry` *errorStrategy*.
 This is often configured in the `conf/base.config` configuration in nf-core pipeline templates.